remlapmot/bpbounds/README.md

 There is a Shiny app demonstrating the package at: <https://remlapmot.shinyapps.io/bpbounds>.

+## Package website

+The helpfiles and vignette are shown at: <https://remlapmot.github.io/bpbounds/>.

 ## Authors
 Tom Palmer (maintainer, tom.palmer@lancaster.ac.uk), Roland Ramsahai, Vanessa Didelez, Nuala Sheehan